‘Show, don’t tell‘ might be the most overused phrase in writing!

 In short, failing to show is killing your book.

-Creating Boring Books
+Showing and Telling is Creating Boring Books

 One of the most common reasons a reader stops reading a book is that they become bored.
 The reader will start with the best of intentions, but if the plot is weak, the characters are undeveloped and the writing is not fully engaging, the reader will turn off.